 Integrated channels next to all of the cylinders mean that all of the oil returns directly to the oil pan which ensures oil supply in all states of acceleration.

-A weight-optimised crank assembly is located in the interior.
-As the specific output is high at 132.5 kW/l the crankshaft, connecting rod and pistons were forged, a construction that is otherwise used in motor racing.
+A weight-optimized crank assembly is located in the interior.
+As the specific output is high, the crankshaft, connecting rod and pistons have been forged, a method of construction that is usually used in motor racing.

 Two overhead camshafts each actuate two exhaust and two intake valves per cylinder via low-friction, low-maintenance cam followers.
 The exhaust valves are thermally heavily loaded and are hollow-bored and filled with sodium for cooling purposes.